marquesarthur/cronicas-rpg/classes/druid-earthshaker.md

 At 2nd level, your hit point maximum increases by 1 and increases by 1 again whenever you gain a level in this class.

-Additionally, parts of your skin are covered by a thin thin yet resistant magical armor made of earth and stone.
+Additionally, parts of your skin are covered by a thin yet resistant magical armor made of earth and stone.
 When you aren’t wearing armor, your AC equals 13 + your Dexterity modifier.

 At 6th level your AC increases to 14 + your Dexterity modifier and at 10th level to 15 + your Dexterity modifier.